-The net proceeds from this offering, after deducting the estimated expenses of the offering, are estimated to be approximately \$79.7 million, assuming that all 3,000,000 shares covered by this Prospectus are sold at a price of \$26.5625 per share, which was the reported last sale price of the Common Stock on the Nasdaq National Market on September 29, 1998.
+The net proceeds from this offering, after deducting the estimated expenses of the offering, are estimated to be approximately \$[ ] million (or \$ if the Underwriters exercise the overallotment option in full), assuming that all 3,000,000 shares (or 3,450,000 shares if the Underwriters exercise the overallotment option in full) covered by this Prospectus are sold at a price of \$[ ] per share, which was the reported last sale price of the Common Stock on the Nasdaq National Market on March , 1999.
 The Company expects such proceeds to be used for general corporate purposes, including working capital.

-The primary motivation for the timing of the offering is to qualify the Acquisition for pooling of interests accounting treatment.
+The primary motivation for the timing of the offering is to qualify the Transactions for pooling of interests accounting treatment.
 The Company previously repurchased certain shares of its Common Stock pursuant to an existing repurchase program.
-In order to qualify for the Acquisition for pooling of interests treatment, the Company is required to issue approximately 3 million shares of Common Stock before the effective time of the Acquisition.
-The Common Stock offered hereby will not be issued unless and until all conditions to the Acquisition have been satisfied or waived.
+In order to qualify the Transactions for pooling of interests treatment, the Company is required to issue approximately 3 million shares of Common Stock before the closing of the Transactions.
+The Common Stock offered hereby will not be issued unless and until all conditions to the Transactions have been satisfied or waived.